0xbythesecond/Azure-Key-Vault/README.md

   >**Note**: When you use the connection string, make sure to replace the {your_password} placeholder with the password that you configured with the deployment in Exercise 1.

 - Log on to the Azure VM that was deployed in Exercise 1, which has Visual Studio 2019 and SQL Server Management Studio 2018 installed.<br />

+In the Object Explorer pane, right-click the medical database and click New Query.

+Paste the following code into the query window and click Execute.
+This will create a Patients table.

 ```sql
    CREATE TABLE [dbo].[Patients](